Trips With Kids

 Rodonit peninsula

-We went to the Rodonit peninsula, which was about 100 km from where we were staying.
+We went to the Rodonit Peninsula, which was about 100 km from where we were staying.
 It might seem close, but not in Albania.
 Here, traffic follows its own rules.
 Covering this distance took us 3h 15m, which gives an average of about 30km/h.
 And such a cruising speed must be taken as the norm in Albania.

 In this country, traffic rules are generally not respected.
 For someone used to orderly traffic in other European countries, this is a kind of shock.

-Access to the Rodonit peninsula was via local roads of poorer quality.
+Access to the Rodonit Peninsula was via local roads of poorer quality.
 We encountered potholes, gravel roads, and even cows walking along the road.
 At the very end of the road leading to the destination there was a barrier that was opened for a fee.
 We found a place to park in a clearing and went for a walk along the ridge of the peninsula.

 On our way back, to improve our mood, we shopped for fruit at a roadside stall.